 5.5.5 This is the first properly scaled OS map.
 There have been changes with the creation of a branch railway line from Rye down to Rye Harbour.
 The hamlet at Rye Harbour has grown and includes the Church of the Holy Spirit, coastguard station, cottages, school and an inn as well as a brick yard and concrete works.
-The PDA itself is situated on the old access road to Rye Harbour which now has a new straighter road crossing the marshland.
-The northern part of the PDA is still within an area that floods.
+The northern part of the PDA itself is situated across the railway, very close to the crossing of the railway with that of the old access road to Rye Harbour, which now has a new straighter road crossing the marshland.
+The remaining part of the PDA is pasture with a drainage channel at the far western part.
 To the east of the PDA is drainage ditch which flows into the River Rother (Fig.9).

 5.5.6 There appears to be little change at the PDA.
-The area of the northern part of the PDA is referred to as 'saltings' although there is no suggestion of any salt industry in the area but as an area of low ground regularly inundated by the sea.
-The main road to the Rye Harbour to the south of the PDA is still a trackway in this section.
-The area of the old road that passes across the PDA now appears as an earthwork.
-To the west of the PDA, chemical works have been built with its own tramway.
+The area to the north of the PDA is referred to as 'saltings' although there is no suggestion of any salt industry in the area but as an area of low ground regularly inundated by the sea.
+The main road to the Rye Harbour to the immediate north of the PDA is still a trackway in this section.
+To the north west of the PDA are now chemical works have been built with its own tramway (Fig.10).